poojaleo/Spotify-Save-Playlist/README.md

 Change Playlist Title — users can change the title of their custom playlist.

-Save Playlist to Account — users can save their custom playlist by clicking a button called SAVE TO SPOTIFY.
+Save Playlist to Account — users can save their custom playlist by clicking on SAVE Button.